Chart Color Schemes

 Bundaberg Surrounds - North faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 12.1%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most prevalent at 9.3%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.3%).
-Trade and technical skills are prominent, with 42.4% of residents aged 15+ holding vocational credentials - advanced diplomas at 8.6% and certificates at 33.8%.
+The area's university qualification rate is 12.1%, significantly lower than the Australian average of 30.4%.
+This indicates a need for targeted educational initiatives.
+Bachelor degrees are most common at 9.3%, followed by graduate diplomas (1.5%) and postgraduate qualifications (1.3%).
+Vocational credentials are prevalent, with 42.4% of residents aged 15+ holding them, including advanced diplomas (8.6%) and certificates (33.8%).

 Frequently Asked Questions - Education